 Administering corporal punishment is an act of love necessary in training a child.
 Children can be stubborn especially early on.
 ‘Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him – Prov 22:15.’

 Biblical standard places responsibility for disciplining the child solely on the parents.
-Not the school or the community.
-If we administer discipline correctly in the home where love is guaranteed then schools and the community will not need to discipline our children for us.
+Not the school, community or government.
+If we administer discipline correctly in the home where love is guaranteed then schools, the community and the government will not need to discipline our children for us.
 We would like schools to impart values to our children and act as an extension of the parenthood but sadly that is not the case, it is the parents responsibility.
-But now we want a system where the patents can’t discipline and the school can’t discipline and even those who were not stubborn will become errant as well.
+But now we want a system where the parents can’t discipline and the school can’t discipline and even those who were not stubborn will become errant as well.

 Biblical spanking is not just spanking but is in the context of all other Christian principles.
 Those who administer it should keep this in mind and not just focus on the spanking.